ancient-cthulhu/tradelocker-account-trades-fetcher/README.md

    - Choose an input method: either upload a CSV file with credentials or enter them manually.

-   - Click "Fetch Data" to initiate data retrieval for each account.
+   - Click "Submit" to initiate data retrieval for each account.

-   - Results will be displayed live with download links for fetched data.
+   - Results will be displayed live with an option to download a .zip file containing the fetched data.

 ## Example CSV Format